VainF/Torch-Pruning/README.md

 <div align="center">
 <img src="assets/intro.jpg" width="45%">
 </div>
 Torch-Pruning is a pytorch toolbox for structured neural network pruning.
 Different from the pruning-by-masking functions in pytorch (unstructured), this toolbox removes entire channels from neural networks for acceleration.
 Torch-Pruning will automatically detect and handle layer dependencies during pruning.
-Without too much human effort, it is able to handle various network architectures like DenseNet, ResNet, and DeepLab.
+Without too much human effort, it is able to handle various network architectures like DenseNet, ResNet and DeepLab.

 ### **Features:**
 * Channel pruning for neurual networks.